 Don’t be fooled by Bath’s genteel architecture.
 Behind the façade is a heated debate about the city’s future.
-Traffic, pollution, affordability and economic growth are the key issues, as in other cities, but in Bath’s case with the added complexity of being a UNESCO world heritage setting.
+Traffic, pollution, affordability and economic growth are the usual key issues, but with the added complexity of being a UNESCO world heritage setting.

-How change should be managed in this sensitive environment was the subject of the Festival of the Future City, which we kicked off with a sold-out evening of PechaKucha talks under the banner ‘Liveable Bath’.
+How change should be managed was the subject of the Festival of the Future City, which we kicked off with a sold-out evening of PechaKucha talks under the banner ‘Liveable Bath’.
 Rob Delius summarises.

 Bath is known for its many qualities – a thriving cultural scene, a high proportion of independent shops, outstanding green space, beautiful buildings and a compact walkable centre.
 These make it a highly liveable place.
 However, as our 10 speakers demonstrated, there is room for improvement.